 Synthetic aperture radar (SAR) has the remarkable ability to examine the Earth's surface, regardless of weather or sunlight condition.
-The backscattering coefficient derived from SAR intensity images acquired before and after natural disasters have been used to extract changes/damages caused by the events [1-4].
+The backscattering coefficient derived from SAR intensity images acquired before and after natural disasters have been used to extract changes/damages caused by the events (e.g., Yonezawa and Takeuchi 2001, Matsuoka and Yamazaki 2004, 2005).

-Recently, the spatial resolutions of satellite SAR systems have been improved significantly; e.g. ALOS/PALSAR [5] (L-band, 10 m resolution in Fine mode) and TerraSAR-X [6] (X-band, 1 m resolution in Spot-Light mode).
+Recently, the spatial resolutions of satellite SAR systems have been improved significantly; e.g. ALOS/PALSAR (Japan Aerospace Exploration Agency 2010; L-band, 10 m resolution in Fine mode) and TerraSAR-X (German Aerospace Center (DLR) 2010; X-band, 1 m resolution in Spot-Light mode).
 Hence, the change detection based on SAR intensity images will be more promising to draw damage distributions.

-In this paper, high-resolution SAR intensity images acquired before and after the 2008 Iwate-Miyagi, Japan, earthquake are employed to investigate the radar backscattering characteristics for various acquisition and surface conditions and to extract the damage areas caused by the event.
+In this paper, high-resolution satellite SAR intensity images acquired before and after the 2008 Iwate-Miyagi, Japan, earthquake are employed to investigate the radar backscattering characteristics for various acquisition and surface conditions and to extract the damage areas caused by the event.